Rogov-Anton/x86-assembly-putin-fetch/README.md

 # x86-assembly-putin-fetch

-Program for displaying system information for x86 architecture (can also be run for x86-64)
+Fast and powerful program for displaying system information for x86 architecture (can also be run for x86-64)

 To compile this program, you need to install the NASM assembler.

-### Build:
+## Build:
   ```
   make
   ```